saleor/saleor-docs/docs/dashboard/orders.md

 ![return and replace order](screenshots/order-return-replace.png)

+#### A return and replace use case

+A customer buys a pair of new shoes.
+It turns out that they are too big.
+The customer decides to return them and asks for a smaller size.
+In this case, the store manager uses the Return & Replace option from the order's details page to replace the shoes.

 ### How to generate an invoice

 To create an invoice for an order, click _generate_ on the right side of the order details page.